Predictable-Dialogs/agent-embed/README.md

 1. Session initiated by agent widget using the agent name & server end point.
 The server responds with (initialAgentReply) initialAgentReply contains:
        a.
-A theme, used for styling the chat widget.
+A theme, used for styling the agent widget.
        b.
 The sessionId created on the server.
        c.
-A message to show on the chat widget (optional)
+A message to show on the agent widget (optional)
        d.
 A list of serverInitiatedActions - things like start streaming, execute webhooks (upload images)

 2. The following is stored in the sessionData on the client: